5 Days of Declaring God’s Peace Over Your Relationships

 Day 4

-I declare that each person who God has connected me with as a friend, a colleague, a family member or an acquaintance will walk in selflessness and in forgiveness through the grace of God that has been made readily available to us.
+I declare that each person whom God has connected me with as a friend, a colleague, a family member or an acquaintance will walk in selflessness and forgiveness through the grace of God that has been made readily available to us.
 I declare that none of us will be easily angered but we will exercise self control for as long as God gives us for this is the way of God’s love to us all.”1 Corinthians 13:4-5

 Day 5